Contactless Payments: How it works

 - Contactless cards never leave a customer’s hand:

-A lot of card skimming thefts happen when a hand your card over to make a payment.
+A lot of card skimming thefts happen when you hand your card over to make a payment.

 - Unique transaction codes: